LibrariesHacked/librarieshacked-web-content/articles/hybridevents.md

 ---
 Title: hybrid events
 Description: exploring hybrid events within hacks and code events.
+Date: 2014/09/09
 Type: Article
-Date: 2014/09/09
 Author: @librarieshacked
+Tags: hack events,hybrid events,code collaboration,twitter walls,screen sharing
 Template: blogpage
-Tags: hack events, hybrid events, code collaboration, twitter walls, screen sharing
 ---

 A hybrid event, as currently described on wikipedia is **a tradeshow, conference, unconference, seminar, workshop or other meeting that combines a "live" in-person event with a "virtual" online component.**